ProteinGym/proteingym-base/README.md

 ## 1.4.
 Example Data

-We use the NEIME Kennouche 2019 (UniProt id: A0A1I9GEU1) dataset for testing purposes.
+We use the NEIME Kennouche 2019 (UniProt id: A0A1I9GEU1) dataset as example.
 This dataset is stored in `example_data/NEIME_2019` and contains the following:

 >[!CAUTION]